 The appeal of studying in Dublin – apart from the world-class universities – is this vibrant and storied city itself.
 Few other places can boast such a dense constellation of cultural attractions, social activities, sporting facilities, and options for retail therapy.
-Here’s what you need to know to make the most of it.
+It’s a safe place to live too.
+Read on for everything you need to know about making the most of Dublin while you’re here.

 Dublin is a popular city to live, work and study – and its popularity is growing.
 This means that finding comfortable, affordable student accommodation can be challenging.

 Things are improving, however.
 New laws to control rent and encourage more building are coming into effect; with a bit of planning and persistence, you can find a great place to live at a price you can afford.

 What kinds of student accommodation are there?

 Living on campus is a great option.
 It mea

 Dublin is a compact and highly walkable city which is also well served with public transport.
 A number of its colleges and universities, including Trinity College (TCD), NCAD and The Royal College of Surgeons (RCSI) are located in the heart of the city centre.
 Others, like UCD, DCU and DIT are situated nearby.
 Maynooth is in itself a university town.
 Here’s a rundown of how to get to them.

 Trinity College Dublin (TCD)